Adams County, Washington Demographics 2026

 Economy, Income & Housing

 The median household income in Adams County is $65,042.
 This is 32% lower than the state median of $94,952.
-Compared to the national median of $78,538, household income here is 17% lower.
+It is also 17% lower than the national median of $78,538.
 The poverty rate stands at 20.5%.
 This is 107% higher than the state poverty rate of 9.9%.
 With more than one in five residents living below the poverty line, economic hardship is a significant challenge for the community.
 The unemployment rate is 4.1%.
 This is 18% lower than the state rate of 5.0%.
 The median home value is $251,300.
 Housing costs are 52% lower than the state median of $519,800.
 The home-value-to-income ratio is 3.9x.
 69.0% of occupied housing units are owner-occupied.
 This homeownership rate is 8% higher than the state average of 63.9%.

 Race & Ethnicity